beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 -rwxr-xr-x    1 root     root           169 Jan 16  2024 .nfs00000000000fa3a300000001
 ```

-The contents of the hidden file appear to be a bash script updating the contents of `/var/etc/umconfig.txt' with a new admin password.
+The contents of the hidden file appear to be a bash script updating `/var/etc/umconfig.txt` with a new password for user `admin`.
 ```
 $ cat .nfs00000000000fa3a300000001
 #!/bin/sh